Ding-EE/ML_AudioRecognition_M5Core2/README.md

    - Select "ESP32" and download the firmware or library.

 7. **Integrate with Your Project**:
-   - Add the downloaded Edge Impulse library to your PlatformIO project.
+   - Add the downloaded Edge Impulse library to your Arduimo project.
    - Include the necessary headers and functions in your code to use the trained model.

 ## Troubleshooting